stevenmoen/stat_992_project/README.md

     teams in the other leagues.
 The scarce levels of data within a season make direct win-loss comparisons difficult.
-A team in a weak division (such as the NFC East in 2020, with 8 wins total after Week 8 in the NFL amongst the four teams in the division) could hardly be compared fairly to a division such as the AFC North, with 19 wins total in Week 8 for the 4 teams in the division as the 2020 NFL season approaches its midway point.
+A team in a weak division (such as the NFC East in 2020, with 8 wins total after Week 8 in the NFL amongst the 4 teams in the division) could hardly be compared fairly to a team in a strong division (such as the AFC North, with 19 wins total in Week 8 for the 4 teams in the division) as the 2020 NFL season approaches its midway point.

   - Secondly, one might instead point to the margin of victory as a